-The residence halls and dining facilities are closed during recess periods of one week or longer.
-They are also closed between all terms.
+The residence halls and dining facilities are closed during recess periods.
+They also are closed between all terms.
 A student who needs on-campus housing during recess periods must make a formal request to the Assistant Dean of Students for Student Life.
 Recess housing will be free if the student must remain on campus for academic purposes.
 Students needing to stay for non-academic reasons will be charged per day.
 Students will be responsible for their own meals during recess periods.